khryniewicki/Organizer/README.md

 ______________________________________________________________________________________________________________________________________________________________________________

 Organizer is a project management application that allows you to easily create a work schedule and track progress.
 The application is based on the Jira software.
-The application uses, among others Java, Spring, Hibernate, SQL, Thymeleaf and JavaScript.
+The application uses, among others Java, Spring, Hibernate, SQL,RabbitMQ Thymeleaf and JavaScript.
 Organizer has many functionalities, such as:
 - user registration and login
 - adding / modifying projects and sprints